NiclasGambal/PrologInterpreter/README.md

-# Praktikum
+## Praktikum
 Project at the end of the third semester from the "FortProg" module
+# Features